 Little fun fact: both issues use a version of the Nova logo from Nova volume 2.

-Chamber is seen in one panel in Wolverine & the X-Men #9, a crossover with Avengers vs. X-Men.
+Chamber is seen in one panel in Wolverine and the X-Men #9, a crossover with Avengers vs. X-Men.
 He attends a teachers meeting at the Jean Grey School of Higher Learning where Wolverine is announcing that he’s leaving to go with the Avengers to try to bring Hope Summers into custody since she is the most likely host for the approaching Phoenix Force.
-There’s also a cute panel of a student giving a class report on why the Nova Corps is awesome and why he should be a member.
+There’s also a cute panel of a student, Broo, giving a class report on why the Nova Corps is awesome and why he should be a member.
 The issue is basically set during Avengers vs. X-Men #1 but for our purposes and the relevant events, it’s easiest to have it set between Avengers vs. X-Men #1 and 2.

 Jubilee is seen in the background of two panels on two different pages in Avengers vs. X-Men #2 beside her X-Men volume 3 teammates Domino, Psylocke and Warpath.
 They are helping defend Utopia from an attack by the Avengers, who are there to collect the mutant they believe to be the next host of the approaching Phoenix Force.
 This issue was released as The Curse is Broken storyline was in progress, so it wasn’t yet known Jubilee was going to leave the X-Men.
 Her inclusion here is probably a mistake but she’s definitely there so let’s make it work.
 We can’t say Avengers vs. X-Men takes place before X-Men volume 3 #24-27, because Jubilee is missing at the end of the previous X-Men story arc War Machines, and the Utopia status quo is clearly in place then, which won’t be the case by the end of Avengers vs. X-Men.
 The event doesn’t really have much room for unrelated side adventures, so the easiest solution is to just say Jubilee stopped by for a visit or to pick up her things after deciding to stay with The Forgiven at the end of X-Men volume 3 #27, and the Avengers happened to attack Utopia while she was there.
 She helped out her friends until the battle ended, and then took off, since she isn’t seen for the rest of the event.
 Despite all that, these are very minor appearances with no dialogue.
 Although, in the second panel, Jubilee can be seen facing off with Black Widow, which is a nice but probably unintentional callback to the exchange between Jubilee and Black Widow toward the end of X-23 volume 3 #20.